ckeditor/ckeditor5/docs/getting-started/index.md

 ## Are you new to CKEditor&nbsp;5?

-If your dive into using our WYSIWYG editor is only starting, find out how to kick off this adventure easily with the **{@link getting-started/integrations-cdn/quick-start Quick&nbsp;start guide}**.
-You will learn how to run CKEditor&nbsp;5 from npm or CDN.
+If your dive into using our WYSIWYG editor is only starting, find out how to kick off this adventure easily.
+You have a few methods to choose from:

-## Migrating from CKEditor&nbsp;4?

-If you are familiar with our previous, discontinued product and would like to switch, check the **{@link updating/migration-from-ckeditor-4 Migration section}**.
-You will find a useful upgrade guide there to help you switch with the least effort.
+* [Using CKEditor&nbsp;5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview and multiple integration options.
+* {@link getting-started/integrations/quick-start#installing-ckeditor-5-using-npm Using npm}, where you use a JavaScript package and build the editor with a bundler.
+* {@link getting-started/integrations-cdn/quick-start#installing-ckeditor-5-from-cdn Using CDN}, where you use our cloud-distributed CDN in a no-build setup.
+* {@link getting-started/integrations/quick-start#installing-ckeditor-5-from-a-zip-file Using a ZIP file}, where you download the ready-to-run files and copy them to your project.
+* Choosing one of the [pre-made integrations with popular frameworks](#ckeditor-5-framework-integrations).

+## Using CKEditor&nbsp;5 Builder

+Check out our [interactive Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs) to quickly get a taste of CKEditor&nbsp;5.
+It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
+You can easily select:

+* editor type,
+* the features you need,
+* the preferred framework (React, Angular, Vue or Vanilla JS),
+* the preferred distribution method.

+You get ready-to-use code tailored to your needs!

 ## CKEditor&nbsp;5 framework integrations

 Do you to use a framework?
 Native integrations with the most popular libraries will save you time and effort.
 There are five official integrations so far:

-* {@link getting-started/integrations/angular Integrate CKEditor&nbsp;5 with Angular}
+* Integrate CKEditor&nbsp;5 with Angular using {@link getting-started/integrations-cdn/angular CDN} or {@link getting-started/integrations/angular npm/ZIP}
-* {@link getting-started/integrations/react Integrate CKEditor&nbsp;5 with React}
+* Integrate CKEditor&nbsp;5 with React using  {@link getting-started/integrations-cdn/react CDN} or {@link getting-started/integrations/react npm/ZIP}
-* {@link getting-started/integrations/next-js Integrate CKEditor&nbsp;5 with Next.js}
+* Integrate CKEditor&nbsp;5 with Next.js using {@link getting-started/integrations-cdn/next-js CDN} or {@link getting-started/integrations/next-js npm/ZIP}
-* {@link getting-started/integrations/vuejs-v3 Integrate CKEditor&nbsp;5 with Vue.js 3.x}
+* Integrate CKEditor&nbsp;5 with Vue.js 3.x using {@link getting-started/integrations-cdn/vuejs-v3 CDN} or {@link getting-started/integrations/vuejs-v3 npm/ZIP}
-* {@link getting-started/integrations/vuejs-v2 Integrate CKEditor&nbsp;5 with Vue.js 2.x}
+* Integrate CKEditor&nbsp;5 with Vue.js 2.x using {@link getting-started/integrations-cdn/vuejs-v2 CDN} or {@link getting-started/integrations/vuejs-v2 npm/ZIP}

 However, integration steps for some more frameworks are also documented.
 Refer to their documentation on the left to learn how to use them.